NTTCom-MS/bash-puppetmasterless/README.md

 # localpuppetmaster

-script to be to apply a catalog (format .pp) without any puppet master (installing modules locally)
+script to be to apply a manifest (.pp file) without any puppet master (by installing modules locally)

 ## usage